 Formulations containing spinosad can be applied on organically grown apricots.
 Trap earwigs with rolled-up newspapers or small tin cans filled with oil and set in the soil.
 Check traps in the morning and dispose of earwigs in soapy water.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Earwigs are beneficial where aphids are problematic and eliminating all earwigs with a chemical treatment could cause other pest populations to increase.
-Insecticides containing carbaryl are recommended, and they should be applied on the trunk and base of trees at night to avoid a negative impact on bees.
-These treatments are extremely toxic to aquatic invertebrates and runoff and spray drift to surface waters should be avoided.
+Insecticides are recommended in severe csaes, and they should be applied on the trunk and base of trees at night to avoid a negative impact on bees.
+These treatments can be extremely toxic to aquatic invertebrates and runoff and spray drift to surface waters should be avoided.
 Limited to three in-season applications per year.